cwi-dis/igor/doc/schema.md

 * `actions/action/method`: The method used to access the url, default GET (string).
 * `actions/action/data`: For POST and PUT methods, the data to supply to the operation (string).
 Can use AVTs.
 * `actions/action/mimetype`: The MIME type of _data_ (string), default `text/plain`.

+If capabilities are enabled each action can carry a set of capabilities and the _actions_ element itself can also carry a set (that will be inherited by each action).

 ### Standard actions
 There are a number of standard actions, which are used by Igor itself or used to fill some of the standard elements in the database.
 Multiple actions with the same name can exist, and all of them will fire (so you can add actions to do additional things if these events happen).
 These actions (by _name_) are: